FYSETC/Marlin-2.0.x-FYSETC/README.md

 # IMPORTANT

-**If you can't light up the screen , please rotate the both cable 180° and then plug into the socket.**
+**If you can't light up the screen , please rotate the both cable 180° and then plug into the socket.** And this firmware is for SKR 1.3 , if you use other version ,please change the MOTHERBOARD define in ```configuration.h```

 ![](SKR-MINI12864.jpg)